My Dying Bride

 My Dying Bride are an English doom metal band formed in Bradford.
-Since their inception in 1990, they have released 13 studio albums, three EPs, one demo, one box set, four compilation albums, one live album, and one live CD/DVD release.
+Since their inception in 1990, they have released 15 studio albums, five EPs, one demo, one box set, four compilation albums, one live album, and one live CD/DVD release.

 Along with Anathema and Paradise Lost, My Dying Bride were a forerunner of the death doom metal and gothic metal genres during the early 1990s.
 These bands comprise "The Peaceville Three" as all were signed to Peaceville Records at the time.

 History

 Early years (1990–1992)

-My Dying Bride was formed in Bradford, West Yorkshire, England, in June 1990, after guitarist Andrew Craighan and drummer Rick Miah co-formed the band after they had split from Abiosis, joining vocalist Aaron Stainthorpe and guitarist Calvin Robertshaw while ending Abiosis.
+My Dying Bride was formed in Bradford, West Yorkshire, England, in June 1990, by guitarist Andrew Craighan, drummer Rick Miah, vocalist Aaron Stainthorpe, and guitarist Calvin Robertshaw.
+Craighan and Miah were previously members of the band Abiosis.
 After six months of rehearsing, the band recorded and released their demo, Towards the Sinister, which was produced by Tim Walker of Voltage Records.
 Its title was taken from a line in the song "Symphonaire Infernus et Spera Empyrium".
 The band then released their first single, "God Is Alone", on a small French label called Listenable.
 After the single had sold out almost immediately, they were picked up by Peaceville Records, and they could release their first EP, Symphonaire Infernus et Spera Empyrium, which also featured their latest recruit, bassist Adrian Jackson.
 The EP was soon followed by their first album, As the Flower Withers.